SEC

 |

-Related Terms | ||
+Related Terms: | ||

 Securities and Exchange Commission (SEC) - Organization which regulates the US securities markets to protect investors. ...
-Hedge Fund A private investment partnership that can use leverage and derivatives, take both long and short positions, and invest in many markets. ...
-504 Rule 504 of Regulation D provides an exemption from the registration requirements of the federal securities laws for some companies when ... | ||
+EDGAR The Electronic Data Gathering, Analysis, and Retrieval database run by the U.S. Securities and Exchange Commission ...
+Hedge Fund A private investment partnership that can use leverage and derivatives, take both long and short positions, ... |

 « Back | Stock Market Dictionary »

-Latest Investment Advice
+Latest Financial Advice

-| Get free stock market tips and investment advice by subscribing to our newsletter: |
+Get free stock market tips and investing advice by subscribing to our newsletter: |

 * Your information will not be shared or sold. |